Private Jacob M. Wisecup, Co. A, 175th Ohio Infantry, USA

-- June 16: Jacob marries his friend William McCoy’s widow, Margaret J. McCoy in Highland County, Ohio.
+- June 16: Jacob married his friend William McCoy’s widow, Margaret J. McCoy in Highland County, OH.

-- July 6: The United States Federal Census taken in Paint, Highland County, Ohio shows Jacob, a farm laborer, and Margaret living with their children.
+- July 6: The U.S. Federal Census taken in Paint, Highland County, OH showed Jacob, a farm laborer, and Margaret living with their children.
 Her daughters Laura McCoy, 9 and Sarah McCoy, 7 and their son Elmore, 3 months.

-- June 29: The United States Federal Census taken in Liberty, Highland County, Ohio shows Jacob, a farmer, and Margaret living with their children: Elmer, 10 yrs, Clarence, 5, Ada, 2 and Earl, 3 months.
+- June 29: The U.S. Federal Census taken in Liberty, Highland County, OH showed Jacob, a farmer, and Margaret living with their children: Elmer, 10 yrs, Clarence, 5, Ada, 2 and Earl, 3 months.

 - November: Was granted a military disability pension for wounds received during the Battle of Franklin which affected his vision and hearing.

-- June 1: The United States Federal Census taken in Liberty, Highland County, Ohio shows Jacob, a farmer, and Margaret living with their children: Clarke, 20 and Lizzie, 17.
+- June 1: The U.S. Federal Census taken in Liberty, Highland County, OH showed Jacob, a farmer, and Margaret living with their children: Clarke, 20 and Lizzie, 17.

-- October 9: Jacob Wisecup dies when an automobile strikes him.
-He is buried at the Hillsboro Cemetery in Hillsboro, Ohio.
+- October 9: Jacob Wisecup died when an automobile hit him.
+He was buried at the Hillsboro Cemetery in Hillsboro, OH.

-- The Following article describing the accident appeared in a local newspaper.
+The following article described the accident appeared in a local newspaper